hg-higgor-calheiros/dreamk/README.md

 ## Backend (NestJS)

 ### Description
-A NestJS application that provides a GraphQL API for managing drink data.
+A NestJS application that provides a GraphQL API for managing cocktails data.
 It includes endpoints for creating, reading, updating, and deleting drinks.

 ### Features
 - **GraphQL API**: Query and mutate drink data.